metabase/metabase/docs/developers-guide/driver-changelog.md

 # Driver Interface Changelog

+## Metabase 0.50.0

+- `metabase.driver/field-values-compatible?` was added to enable drivers to opt out from field values computations for specific fields.
+Changed was motivated by the Druid JDBC's inability to execute field value queries from its `COMPLEX<...>` type columns.

 ## Metabase 0.49.1

 - Another driver feature has been added: `describe-fields`.
 If a driver opts-in to supporting this feature, The